 - Most are 7 p.m. – midnight (there are a few 3D Photo-Ops out all day, but they may not have a PhotoPass photographer there until the party starts)

-Attractions with special Halloween overlays: Not all of the overlays are created equal.
+Attractions with special Halloween overlays: Not all overlays are created equal.
 BUT, we definitely think you should check out Space Mountain.
 That total darkness is wickedly scary.
-And, Pirates of the Caribbean is kind of fun with the “real” pirates.
 The other 2 aren’t must-dos, but if you are nearby, they are a fun addition to your evening.

 - Mad Tea Party: 7 p.m. – midnight

-Haunted Mansion: The Haunted Mansion doesn’t have a special overlay for the night, BUT, they do put characters in the queue (typically outside near the graveyard) and the Cast Members get even MORE in on the action with special make-up.
+Haunted Mansion: The Haunted Mansion doesn’t have a special overlay for the night, BUT, they do put characters in the queue (typically outside near the graveyard beginning at dusk/dark) and the Cast Members get even MORE in on the action with special make-up.
 Plus, you can usually find a PhotoPass photographer taking pics and Magic Shots nearby.
 Oh, and did we mention the fog?
 They go all-in on the creepy fog for party nights.

 - Times: 7 p.m. – midnight